algo26-matthias/idna-convert/ReadMe.txt

 Files
 -----

 idna_convert.class.php         - The actual class
 idna_convert.class.php5.php    - A PHP5 version, contributed by Marcus Nix
+idna_convert.create.npdata.php - Useful for (re)creating the NPData file
+npdata.ser                     - Serialized data for NamePrep
 example.php                    - An example web page for converting ReadMe.txt                     - This file
 LICENCE                        - The LGPL licence file

 For using the class, you will have to either use idna_convert.class.php or idna_convert.class.php5.php from your application.
+MAKE SURE to copy the npdata.ser file into the same folder as the class file itself!

 Examples